KursatCAKAL/DBMS/README.md

 1. Select fname, mnt,
 lname and dname of employees and the department each works n.
-2. Produce a lst
+2. Produce a List
 of employees, fname, lname, salary, n order of ncreasng salary.
-3. Produce a lst
+3. Produce a List
 of employees, fname, lname, salary, n order of decreasng salary.